Whether or not this new technology takes over, it has revolutionized how we take photographs. Canon is no exception to this rule.

 This lens looks almost exactly like the 24-70mm lens.
 It’ll be interesting to see the two hanging out in the same camera bag.

-Much like the previous two, this lens will have a NANO USM motor.
-But it is missing an optical stabilization system.
+Much like the previous two, this lens will have a Nano USM motor.
+It finally receives image stabilization, too.

 RF 85mm F/1.2 L USM (and the DS Version)